isaac-rnd/isaac-rnd/README.md

 - 🌱 I’m currently learning **Machine Learning & GEN-AI**

-- 🔭 I’m currently working on an **BigData & Apache Java Spark Projects**
+- 🔭 I’m currently working on an **BigData & Apache Spark Projects**

 - 👯 Open to collaborating on **Angular/ Springboot/ Spark & GENAI Projects**.
 So I Can Also Learn More!